rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/deprecated/holding/ConsensusEngine_ProjectPlan_c1_20250730.md

 <!-- Filename: ConsensusEngine_ProjectPlan_c1_20250730.md -->

-# Civium Consensus Engine – Project Plan
+# CoCivium Consensus Engine – Project Plan
 *Version: c1_20250730 | Project: Consensus Coherence Engine*

 ---

 ## 1. Purpose

-This project plan defines the architecture, roadmap, and integration model for the **Consensus Coherence Engine (CCE)**, Civium's post-voting decision framework.
+This project plan defines the architecture, roadmap, and integration model for the **Consensus Coherence Engine (CCE)**, CoCoCivium's post-voting decision framework.
 The engine replaces traditional majoritarian models with dynamic, coherence-weighted, interpretability-aware processes.
 It is designed to accommodate mixed-agent ecosystems—humans, AIs, and hybrids—while upholding agency, auditability, and emergent trust.

 This engine emerges from the philosophical groundwork laid in **Insight: Unequal Equity** and its companion frameworks.